 You need to abide by the local zoning ordinances and any deed restrictions, which may limit what you can build on the property.
 Most rural land tracts are minimally restricted by County and City zoning ordinances, but this isn’t always the case!
 In addition many sellers current or past have placed deed restrictions on properties upon a sale.
 Land can be rezoned with a special use permit or zoning reconsideration, but this can be a lengthy process and is not guaranteed.
 It’s best to understand the zoning before you make your land purchase.

 When you are considering a land purchase, there are several things you should know in advance.
 First and foremost is to hire a professional with the knowledge and experience needed to provide guidance on the land purchase and sale process.

 Connect with us today to discuss your needs.
-Collin O’Berry and Patrick Brooks are glad to provide expert guidance! firstname.lastname@example.org or 828-772-1667.
+Collin O’Berry and the Altamont Property Group are glad to provide expert guidance! firstname.lastname@example.org or 828-772-1667.